 - 2. The Virgin Mary who resided in Galilee (Knauer's view cited by Barnes, 1501). - 3.
 An anonymous woman and her children are addressed (v.
 1), who probably opened their home for church services and housed traveling preachers.
 This more literal view depicts a woman in a local church and is probably right for many reasons: - a.
 Her children are mentioned (vv.
-1, 4) and "the reference to the lady's children is quite intelligible if these were by now grown up" (Guthrie, 891). - b.
-She may have been named Eklecta ("chosen") or more likely Kyria ("lady," a popular proper name for Christian women [although only in later times]; cf. Barnes, 1501) as the Syriac and Arabic versions translate it as a proper name - c.
+1, 4), and "the reference to the lady's children is quite intelligible if these were by now grown up" (Guthrie, 891). - b.
+She may have been named Eklecta ("chosen") or, more likely, Kyria ("lady," a popular proper name for Christian women [although only in later times]; cf. Barnes, 1501) as the Syriac and Arabic versions translate it as a proper name - c.
 Possible grammatical constructions include "the Elect Lady," "an Elect Lady," "Eklecta the Lady," "The elect Kyria," and "Eklecta Kyria." - d.
 This better distinguishes between the woman herself and her children (physically or spiritually).
 If the "lady" is the church, then who are the "children"? - e.
-If the "lady" refers to the leader of the church then it would be odd to refer to the leader of a church by a feminine title. - f.
-The NT pattern for addressing churches is to refer to them by name. - g.
+If the "lady" refers to the leader of the church, then it would be odd to refer to the leader of a church by a feminine title. - f.
+The NT pattern for addressing churches refers to them by name. - g.
 The woman's name may have been kept secret to protect her from persecution. - h.
 It's best to follow the literal sense unless it doesn't make sense (it does here). - i.
 The woman's nephews and nieces (v.
-13) make good sense taken literally. - j.
-Adopting the literal meaning better accounts for the reluctance of some of the early Christians to use this epistle.
+13) make good sense, taken literally. - j.
+Adopting the literal meaning better accounts for some early Christians' reluctance to use this epistle.
 "A private letter written to a lady would not seem of sufficient importance to receive canonical status" (Guthrie, 893). - C. Occasion: Before the New Testament writings were completed and circulated among the early believers, the churches had to rely upon traveling preachers and teachers for truth.
-Since inns were unsafe and few in number, these teachers stayed with Christians.
-A question with which many struggled was, "How could believers know which teachers to allow into their homes?"
-John answers this question in this epistle where he pointedly commands a hospitable woman to "put limits on her love" by refusing to house false teachers or to encourage them in any way.
+Since inns were unsafe and few, these teachers stayed with Christians.
+Many struggled with this question: "How could believers know which teachers to allow into their homes?"
+John answers this question in this epistle, where he pointedly commands a hospitable woman to "put limits on her love" by refusing to house false teachers or to encourage them in any way.